paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 ## Workflow
 - Setup:
   -  Clone or download this repository.
-  -  Install `make`.
-For Windows use prebuilt [Installer](https://github.com/swcarpentry/windows-installer) from Software Carpentry.
-Otherwise, see the [website](https://www.gnu.org/software/make/).
+  -  Install Make.
+See the [website](https://www.gnu.org/software/make/).
+  -  You can access help for the Makefile by typing `make` in the project folder.
   -  `make create_environment` to create a new virtual environment.
 This new environment will be called "epml", an abbreviation for Equity Premium and Machine Learning.
   -  Activate the new environment.
 In Anaconda, `conda activate epml`.
   -  Added new packages to `requirements.txt` if needed.